wishkit/wishkit-ios/README.md

 ---

 ### **Example Project**
-Checkout the [example project](https://github.com/wishkit/wishkit-ios-example) to see how easy it is to set up a WishKit!
+Checkout the [example project](https://github.com/wishkit/wishkit-ios-example) to see how easy it is to set up WishKit!